gconeice/improved-zk-ram/README.md

-# Disjunction and Batched Disjunction for VOLE-based Zero Knowledge
+# Improved Constant Overhead ZK RAM

 Base
 =====
 We acknowledge that our protocols based on QuickSilver repo available at: https://github.com/emp-toolkit/emp-zk.
 In particular, we folk the repo and develop based on it.
 We also tweat some emp libraries.
-We will further clarify and obey the license in their repo if we open source.
+We will further clarify and obey the license in their repo in the final open source version.

 Installation EMP libraries
 =====